Report for 2020

 Our volunteer time this year is from Monday 15th of June until Friday 11th of July.
 There is no use to apply for time outside these limits and I prefer volunteers that can stay all this time.
 Of course you can join us at our home on Sunday 14th of June and stay into the last weekend together, 12-13th of July.
 If this time fits you please write me, still some beds available and lot of fun with books and trips around.
 (Bjarni, 6th of March 2019)

-For eight years running, I have dedicated one month of the year to a volunteer program at my house in small-town Iceland.
+For last ten years running, I have dedicated one month of the year to a volunteer program at my house in small-town Iceland.
 With a multi-national band of volunteers we have completed a range of tasks, that have cultural and personal value, and had some fun in the meantime: A weekend road trip is part of the program!

 The work: I collect Icelandic books -- probably owning one the countries largest private collection -- and would like help with archiving them into a digital data base.
 The main requirement is having an open mind to learning the Icelandic alphabet -- which is like the English alphabet but with a few extra letters.